Beyond Chengdu: Avoid the Crowds and see Giant Pandas at These Top Reserves Instead

 Learn about panda tracking at Laohegou Land Trust Reserve

-Established in 2013, Laohegou was China’s first land reserve in Sichuan Province.
-Located in southwest China’s Pingwu County, the reserve is not only home to giant pandas but a wealth of rare plants and animals such as Sichuan golden monkeys, musk deer and black bears.
+Established in 2013, Laohegou was China’s first land trust reserve in Sichuan Province.
+Located in Pingwu County in southwest China, the reserve is home not only to giant pandas but to a wealth of rare species including Sichuan golden monkeys, musk deer and black bears.

-Founded in 1978, Tangjiahe is situated in northern Sichuan and is one of the most important nature reserves in China.
-It is one of seven reserves in Sichuan that makes up the largest remaining contiguous habitat for the Giant Panda and is one of the most biodiverse regions in the world.
-The reserve is home to around 72 protected species including giant pandas, red pandas, snub-nosed monkeys, clouded leopards and takins.
+Founded in 1978, Tangjiahe is situated in northern Sichuan and is one of the most significant nature reserves in China.
+One of seven reserves that together form the largest remaining contiguous habitat for the giant panda, it is also among the most biodiverse regions in the world, sheltering around 72 protected species including red pandas, snub-nosed monkeys, clouded leopards and takins.

 Ready to take the road less travelled?